mebeim/aoc/2019/README.md

     heapq.heapify(queue)

     while queue:
+        # Get the next nearest node to visit and its saved distance.
         dist, node = heapq.heappop(queue)

-        if dist < distance[node]:
-            # Get the next nearest node to visit and its saved distance.
-            distance[node] = dist

         # If it's a key and we don't already have it...
         if node.islower() and node not in mykeys:
             # Add it to the reachable keys also saving the distance.
             reachable.append((node, dist))
             # Proceed to the next in queue, don't explore neighbors.
             continue

         # If we do not have key for a door...
         if node.lower() not in mykeys:
             # Proceed to the next in queue, don't explore neighbors.
             continue

         # Otherwise (no new key and no locked door) for each neighbor...
         for neighbor, weight in G[node]:
             new_dist = dist + weight

             # If the distance to reach it is better than what we already
             # have, add it to the queue.
             if new_dist < distance[neighbor]:
+                distance[neighbor] = new_dist
                 heapq.heappush(queue, (new_dist, neighbor))

     return reachable
 ```